socketsupply/sockets.sh/src/docs/faq.md

 Builders of network enabled Productivity and Collaboration tools will realize major benefits by building on Socket.
 Evan Wallace, Co-founder and good friend from Figma said it best “these days it’s obvious that multiplayer is the way all productivity tools on the web should work, not just design.”(link for appendix).
 Costs.

 Cost reduction is a clear benefit of building on Socket.
-For smaller teams who don’t have native teams in place, they can get to their customers quicker by writing once,and running anywhere.
+For smaller teams who don’t have native teams in place, they can get to their customers quicker by writing once, and running anywhere.
 Cloud bills are the #1 cost for many organizations, building on Socket reduces that to $0, or as much as you want to migrate off the cloud.
 We say crawl, walk, run.

 ### Is this somehow related to Web3?